 Demolition of the old high school will begin following abatement of asbestos and other hazardous materials continues, although work is suspended during cold weather.
-Abatement is expected to be complete by mid-September with demolition occurring in mid/late September and concluding in early October 2017.
+Abatement is expected to be complete by late December, with demolition occurring in mid-January through mid-February 2018.

 My kids want to watch the building come down, where can we watch?

 Demolition of the building will not occur by explosion or “wrecking ball”.
 The contractor will use an excavator to slowly pick away at portions of the building, starting from one corner and working towards the other.
 This process is expected to take 4-6 weeks.
 Given the constraints of the site while demolition is occurring and for safety reasons, we ask that the public not congregate on school property in an attempt to watch the demolition of the building.

 I am concerned about noise and air quality during demolition.
 How are you controlling these?

 Nearby residents and businesses will be notified about upcoming demolition activities.
 All demolition will occur during the day and there will be noise from truck backup alarms as well as hydraulic hammers.
 Water will be sprayed during external demolition activities to control dust and extra air filters have been added on all air intakes to the new building as part of our indoor air quality plan.

 Can I get a brick from the old building?